 –

-The centurion guarded over those who were being crucified, kept the peace
+The centurion guarded over those who were crucified, and he kept the peace

-and made sure nobody tampered with the events in violation of Roman law.
+and made sure nobody tampered with the events.
 He

 had probably been stationed there many times and seen many crucifixions.
 It